Northern Ireland: Symbols

-Education

-Unlike most areas of the United Kingdom, in the last year of primary school, many children sit entrance examinations for grammar schools.

-Integrated schools, which attempt to ensure a balance in enrolment between pupils of Protestant, Roman Catholic, and other faiths (or none), are becoming increasingly popular, although Northern Ireland still has a primarily de facto religiously segregated education system.
-In the primary school sector, 40 schools (8.9% of the total number) are integrated schools and 32 (7.2% of the total number) are Gaelscoileanna (Irish language-medium schools).

-The main universities in Northern Ireland are Queen's University Belfast and Ulster University, and the distance learning Open University which has a regional office in Belfast.

-Wildlife

-356 species of marine algae have been recorded in the northeast of Ireland.
-As Counties Londonderry, Antrim, and Down are the only three counties of Northern Ireland with a shoreline this will apply to all of Northern Ireland.
-77 species are considered rare having been recorded rarely.

 Media and communications

 The BBC has a division called BBC Northern Ireland with headquarters in Belfast and operates BBC One Northern Ireland and BBC Two Northern Ireland.
 As well as broadcasting standard UK-wide programmes, BBC NI produces local content, including a news break-out called BBC Newsline.
 The ITV franchise in Northern Ireland is UTV.
 The state-owned Channel 4 and the privately owned Channel 5 also broadcast in Northern Ireland.
 Access is also available to satellite and cable services.
 All Northern Ireland viewers must obtain a UK TV licence to watch live television transmissions or use BBC iPlayer.

 RTÉ, the national broadcaster of the Republic of Ireland, is available over the air to most parts of Northern Ireland via reception overspill of the Republic's Saorview service, or via satellite and cable.
 Since the digital TV switchover, RTÉ One, RTÉ2 and the Irish-language channel TG4, are now available over the air on the UK's Freeview system from transmitters within Northern Ireland.
 Although they are transmitted in standard definition, a Freeview HD box or television is required for reception.

 As well as the standard UK-wide radio stations from the BBC, Northern Ireland is home to many local radio stations, such as Cool FM, Q Radio, Downtown Radio and U105.
 The BBC has two regional radio stations which broadcast in Northern Ireland, BBC Radio Ulster and BBC Radio Foyle.

 Besides the UK and Irish national newspapers, there are three main regional newspapers published in Northern Ireland.
 These are the Belfast Telegraph, The Irish News and The News Letter.
 According to the Audit Bureau of Circulations (UK) the average daily circulation for these three titles in 2018 was: